OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/high-availability.md

 ## Beta limitations

 - [Recording](advanced-features/recording/){:target="_blank"} is not available yet in OpenVidu Enterprise High Availability.
 This requires further work to be completely supported, which will be in an upcoming release.
 - Sessions are not automatically rebuilt upon a Master Node or Media Node crash or removal.
 This doesn't mean that sessions cannot be rebuilt, but your application must take care of it.
+Take a look to [openvidu-high-availability](https://github.com/OpenVidu/openvidu-high-availability){:target="_blank"} demo application to see how to easily do it.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/fancybox/3.1.20/jquery.fancybox.min.css" />
 <script src="https://cdnjs.cloudflare.com/ajax/libs/fancybox/3.1.20/jquery.fancybox.min.js"></script>